Beyond Membership: Limitations of Add/Remove Adjacency in Differential Privacy: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Research Council of Finland (Flagship programme: Finnish Center for Artificial Intelligence, FCAI, Grant $356499$ and Grant $359111$), the Strategic Research Council at the Research Council of Finland (Grant $358247$) as well as the European Union (Project $101070617$).
+This work was supported by the Research Council of Finland (Flagship programme: Finnish Center for Artificial Intelligence, FCAI, Grant 356499 and Grant 359111), the Strategic Research Council at the Research Council of Finland (Grant 358247) as well as the European Union (Project 101070617).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the granting authority can be held responsible for them.
-This work has been performed using resources provided by the CSC– IT Center for Science, Finland (Project $2003275$).
+This work has been performed using resources provided by the CSC– IT Center for Science, Finland (Project 2003275).
 The authors acknowledge the research environment provided by ELLIS Institute Finland.
-We would like to thank Ossi R\"ais\"a and Marlon Tobaben for their helpful comments and suggestions, which contributed to improving the manuscript.
+We would like to thank Ossi Räisä and Marlon Tobaben for their helpful comments and suggestions.